Force majeure: India

 In re Dharnrajmal Gobindram v.
 Shamji Kalidas [All India Reporter 1961 Supreme Court (of India) 1285], it was held that "An analysis of ruling on the subject shows that reference to the expression is made where the intention is to save the defaulting party from the consequences of anything over which he had no control."

 Even if a force majeure clause covers the relevant supervening event, the party unable to perform will not have the benefit of the clause where performance merely become (1) more difficult, (2) more expensive, and/or (3) less profitable.

 United States

-For example, parties in the United States have used the COVID-19 pandemic as a force majeure in an attempt to escape contractual liability by applying the elements of an (1) unforeseeable event, (2) outside of the parties’ control, that (3) renders performance impossible or impractical.
-Though force majeure events are generally thought to include natural events like tornadoes and often unforeseeable man-made events like labor strikes, the 2021–2023 Inflation Surge is also impacting force majeure provisions in leasing and other real estate contracts to include delays or excuses from performing contractual obligations due to the increased costs from rising inflation and rising interest rates.
+For example, parties in the United States have used the COVID-19 pandemic as a force majeure in an attempt to escape contractual liability by applying the elements of an (1) unforeseeable event, (2) outside of the parties' control, that (3) renders performance impossible or impractical.
+Though force majeure events are generally thought to include natural events like tornadoes and often unforeseeable man-made events like labor strikes, economic phenomena such as the 2021–2023 Inflation Surge have additionally impacted force majeure provisions in leasing and other real estate contracts to include delays or excuses from performing contractual obligations due to increased costs from rising inflation and rising interest rates.